viljami/ruuvi-home-lite/AI_CODING_GUIDELINES.md

 - Violate the principle of immutable source code

 **Detection**: Any `cat >`, `echo >`, or redirection to `$PROJECT_DIR/**` (except local config files) is **FORBIDDEN**.

-## 🎯 Core Principles

-**Explicitness**: Write code that can be understood by AI systems.
-No hidden dependencies.

-**Modularity**: Keep files focused and reasonably sized.
-Single responsibility per component.

-**Reversibility**: All decisions must be easily undoable.
-Use feature flags, configuration, interfaces.

-## 🔥 SACRED PRINCIPLES: DRY & KISS

-**DRY (Don't Repeat Yourself)**: The highest pride for both human and AI programmers.

-**KISS (Keep it Simple Sweetheart)**: Simplicity is the ultimate sophistication.

-### Zero Tolerance for Redundancy

-**NEVER create duplicate information**:

-- Same validation commands in multiple files
-- Identical explanations across documents
-- Repeated code examples or instructions
-- Overlapping documentation sections

-**MANDATORY before any addition**:

-1. Search existing files for similar content
-2. If ANY overlap exists, consolidate instead of duplicating
-3. If absolutely certain you need repetition: **ASK FOR EXPLICIT CONFIRMATION**
-4. Reviewer must approve repetition with clear justification

-### Simplicity Requirements

-**Always choose the simpler option**:

-- One build target instead of multiple scripts
-- Concise documentation over verbose explanations
-- Single source of truth over distributed information
-- Essential content only - remove nice-to-have details

-**Review every addition**: Does this make the system simpler or more complex?
-If more complex, justify or remove.

-## 📋 Essential Workflow

-### Before Code Changes

-- [ ] Understand current project goals and milestones
-- [ ] Define task scope explicitly
-- [ ] Plan rollback strategy

 ## 🎨 Automatic Code Formatting